mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 ## Vulnerabilities database update

-If you're using Klar and want more information about the vulnerabilities database update, see the [maintenance table](../vulnerabilities/index.md#vulnerability-scanner-maintenance).
+If you're using container scanning and want more information about the vulnerabilities database update, see the [maintenance table](../vulnerabilities/index.md#vulnerability-scanner-maintenance).

 ## Interacting with the vulnerabilities